Deception Tip 35:

 However, liars are so focused on the lie and on telling whatever they want to tell, they are not focused on mirroring or on fitting in, they’re just focused on getting the lie out.
 Therefore, they will not typically display these mirror movements.

 So, here it is deception tip number 35.
 Truthful people tend to mirror the head movements of the person with whom they converse, whereas a liar takes a more statuesque pose.
 Here it is again, truthful people tend to mirror head movements of the person with whom they converse, whereas a liar takes a more statuesque pose.

 So, this means like if you’re talking with someone and one of you itches your eye or touches your nose, pretty soon the other one will.
-It’s something that can hardly be helped, especially when you are talking with someone that you really want to get along with other you want to impress or that you want to converse with.
+It’s something that can hardly be helped, especially when you are talking with someone that you really want to get along with others you want to impress, or that you want to converse with.